-In this, Ask the Experts piece, we’re taking a closer look at how diet affects our skin.
-By this point most of us have blamed a breakout on a chocolate binge or one too many sugary drinks, but it turns out the relationship between skin and food is even more complex than that.
-We met up with Elizabeth Geddes-Bruce, MD, MS to talk about how different foods can cause skin to be oily, dry, inflamed, hydrated, even younger-looking.
+In this Ask the Expert piece, we’re taking a closer look at how diet affects our skin.
+By this point, most of us have blamed a breakout on a chocolate splurge or one too many sugary drinks, but it turns out the relationship between skin and food is even more complex than that.
+We met up with Elizabeth Geddes-Bruce, MD, MS to talk about the best foods for good skin and how different foods can cause it to be oily, dry, inflamed, hydrated, even younger-looking.

 “Dermatologists have long known that nutritional deficiencies often first manifest by changes in skin quality, and yet, we frequently fail to discuss with our patients the many benefits that diet can have on their skin,” explains Dr. Geddes-Bruce.

 While gluten is getting a bad wrap in popular culture these days, it’s unlikely to be, by itself, terrible for your skin.
 What we do know is that gluten is most often found in carbohydrates, and a diet high in carbohydrates is associated with an increased chance of wrinkles.
-This leads us into the next point…image via camille styles
+This leads us to the next point.

-If there were one food to minimize to improve your skin I would vote for sugar.
+If there were one food to cut back on to improve your skin I would vote for sugar.
 Sugar speeds up the aging process by making the skin less elastic, which causes premature wrinkles and sagging.
-This happens through a process called glycation where the sugars bond to the collagen and elastic proteins in your skin and cause them to stiffen irreversibly.
+This happens through a process called glycation where the sugars bind to the collagen and elastic proteins in your skin and cause them to stiffen irreversibly.

 If you struggle with acne consider a trial of limiting your dairy intake.
 Dairy products, especially skim ones, have been linked to acne in multiple population studies.
-We aren’t sure exactly why – it may be due to the hormones or the high glycemic load causing spikes in blood sugar, then insulin, and leading to increased oil production.
+We aren’t sure exactly why—it may be due to the hormones or the high glycemic load that causes spikes in blood sugar, then insulin, and leading to increased oil production.
 But make sure you keep up your calcium intake, which can be found in foods like spinach, kale, white beans, and soy.

-It’s a no brainer that fresh fruits are good for your skin.
+If you love fruit then you’re in luck, because it’s one of the best foods for good skin.
+It’s a no-brainer that fresh fruits are good for your skin.
 I try to have a little fruit with every meal.
-Fruits like oranges, strawberries, mangos and papayas have high amounts of vitamin C. Vitamin C is essential to forming tight collagen fibers.
+Fruits like oranges, strawberries, mangos, and papayas have high amounts of vitamin C. Vitamin C is essential to forming tight collagen fibers.
 It also works as an antioxidant protecting your skin from damage from UV radiation and pollution.
-And while many skin care products contain vitamin C, not all of them are formulated in a way that guarantees the vitamin C will remain stable and penetrate to the target areas.
+And while many skincare products contain vitamin C, not all of them are formulated in a way that guarantees the vitamin C will remain stable and penetrate to the target areas.

 There’s been a lot of hype about the benefits of red wine because it contains a polyphenol called resveratrol.
 Resveratrol is an antioxidant that protects against skin damage.
 However, the benefits might be negated by the harms of alcohol on the skin, like dehydration and dilation of the blood vessels, which can flare conditions like rosacea.
 Overall, I would recommend you enjoy an occasional glass of red wine if you like it, but don’t drink it for your skin.
 Best to stick to green tea, which is a good alternative that is high in polyphenols.